 Discuss, Don't Order

 A student who has been living independently for the past few months will naturally balk if ordered to do something.
-Have discussions instead, where there is some give and take and you both listen to one another.
+Have discussions instead of mandates, so that there is some give and take, and you are both listening to one another.

 Where can you compromise so that you and your student can meet in the middle?